Jo-pl/Daily-bot/README.md

 ```

 ## Environement variables
-Environement variables can be pass
+Environement variables can be passed
 to the containers by creating a .env
 in the project root.
 For more information
 please check the [Docker documentation](https://docs.docker.com/compose/environment-variables/).